 Kid Friendly: Yes

-25 m grass and then 25 m sand, all about 80 m long.
-It is a beach rather well protected from the summer northern winds (“Meltemi”).
+It is a beach rather well protected from the summer northern winds.
+25m sand and then 25m grass, all about 80m long.
 In summer time there is no space for your equipment because of the hotel’s countless swimmers.
 From October to May the place is empty!

 Access to Poria: To reach the beach from Markopoulo, you have to follow the way from Markopoulo to Porto Rafti; at a distance of 2 km after Markopoulo, you have to turn left (the junction is signed); you will find the beach soon after you have passed by the archaeological site.
 It is in front of the the grand hotel of the area, in front of the beach.

 Arrival by Bus: The 304 bus-line to/from “Nomismatokopio” Metro Station stops 5m from the hotel.

 Access to Vravrona: The bay is situated in east Attica and is a tiny settlement of Markopoulo, located 10 km northeast of the suburban town.